 Style & presentation

 Academic writing must be objective in its approach; that is, students are not simply asked for opinions (subjective), but to analyse, judge and propose, using evidence.
 For this reason, the use of the personal pronouns (I, we, you…) should be avoided.
 If necessary, the term ‘the author’ may also be used.
 You may, however, give supported judgements which use references, including examples of data to offer perceptive comment.

 Essays should be presented word processed as directed on A4 paper.
 You should use clear, simple English.
 Slang and jargon should not be used and long, rambling sentences should be avoided.
 A good dictionary is the writer’s friend – spell checks cannot always be relied on.
 Your grammar (sentence structure, use of vocabulary…) should be considered carefully, as should punctuation.
 Together with research and planning, these areas make an impression on the reader.

 Appendices are not usually necessary for an essay.
 However, you should make your sources clear at the end of the essay.

 Quotations – It is important to show, by the use of speech marks (“t”), when you are quoting what someone else said or wrote.
 Lengthy quotations are not generally appropriate to the short (approximately 1,000 word) essay and it is better to quote a reference for the reader to follow up if she/he wishes.
 Shorter, succinct quotations relating to a particular point can be very effective.

-A guide to essay writing, including a number of helpful videos, is available from CASE (the Centre for Academic Skills and English) via "Your Courses" on Canvas.
+A guide to essay writing, including a number of helpful videos, is available in the CASE (the Centre for Academic Skills and English) Toolkit for HE.

 Presentation of Submitted Work

 Most work is now required to be submitted anonymously.
 Please follow any specific guidelines given in your assignment brief.

 The following instructions give you the University standard for presenting your written work for assessment: it is strongly recommended you follow these instructions as you are assessed on presentation in written assignments.
 Should a lecturing team require you to present your work in any format and style other than these instructions, they will directly inform you of this.